MarScaper/Microbit/README.md

+Some goodies for Micro:bit boards with Arduino. :)

 # MicrobitFastDigitalWrite

 Sample C code with optimized digitalWrite(). fastDigitalWrite() macro is more than 10x faster than the Nordic Semiconductor nRF5 library.